IEAWindTask37/IEA-10.0-198-RWT/README.md

 The documentation of the .yaml file is available at https://windio.readthedocs.io/en/latest/

-The OpenFAST model is up to date with release 3.5.0 and uses the ROSCO controller https://github.com/NREL/ROSCO release v2.7.0
+The OpenFAST model is up to date with release 3.5.0 and uses the ROSCO controller https://github.com/NREL/ROSCO release v2.7.0.
+Note that you need to compile/download the right release of ROSCO yourself.

 If you use the wind turbine, please cite it like this: